corda/corda/docs/source/database-management.rst

 .. warning:: A very important aspect to be remembered is that the CorDapp will have to work on all supported Corda databases.
    It is the responsibility of the developers to test the migration scripts and the CorDapp against all the databases.
-   In the future we will provide aditional tooling to assist with this aspect.
+   In the future we will provide additional tooling to assist with this aspect.

 When developing a new version of an existing CorDapp, depending on the changes to the ``PersistentEntities``, a changelog will have to be created as per the Liquibase documentation and the example above.